robleroni/Puerro/README.md

 # Puerro Project

-The goal of this project is to research how to build modern web applications as simple as possible.
+The goal of this project is to acquire knowledge about how to build modern frontend web applications as simple as possible by researching different approaches.

 ## Idea